nafsiha/ATS-Resume-Analysis/README.md

 # Why Resumes Fail: A Beginner ATS Resume Analyzer

-In my first year of college, I applied to several data internships and heard nothing back.
+This summer, after my first year finished, I spent weeks applying to data internships and didn’t hear back from most.
+It made me wonder "Was it my resume?
+Or was it never even seen by a human?"

-I had some skills.
-I had passion.
-I wrote a resume.
-But what I didn’t realize was most resumes don’t even reach human eyes.

 This project started from that frustration and turned into my first professional data project.
-It simulates how Applicant Tracking Systems (ATS) score resumes and shows why most get filtered out.
+This is a beginner-friendly simulation of how Applicant Tracking Systems (ATS) work and why so many resumes silently get filtered out before they ever reach a recruiter.

 # What this project does